Skhaled2/Graduation_project/README.md

 This project is part of our undergraduate studies at Nile University, and we thank our professors, mentors, and peers for their invaluable guidance and support.

 ## Future Work
-We aim to improve the accuracy of hemoglobin level predictions in Phase 2 and integrate the hardware device in Phase 3 to create a comprehensive solution for anemia detection and monitoring.
+We aim to integrate the hardware device in Phase 3 to create a comprehensive solution for anemia detection and monitoring.

 ## datasets
 -Detection of Anemia using Colour of the Fingernails Image Datasets from Ghana : https://data.mendeley.com/datasets/2xx4j3kjg2/1